Ravikumarchavva/T20WinPrediction/README.md

 # T20WinPrediction

-**T20WinPrediction** is a student project that uses data science and machine learning to predict the probability of a team winning a T20 cricket match.
+**T20WinPrediction** is a end-to-end project that uses data science and machine learning to predict the probability of a team winning a T20 cricket match.
 The goal is to accurately forecast match outcomes using advanced analytics and machine learning models.

 ## Project Overview